yuly-sanchez/introsde-2015-assignment-2/README.md

 * **[build.xml](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/build.xml) -** is an ant script which automates repetitive tasks directly from the command line.
 * **[ivy.xml](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/ivy.xml) -** is a file which can specify the dependencies
 * **[lifecoach.sqlite](https://github.com/yuly-sanchez/introsde-2015-assignment-2) -** is the database that presents an evolved data model
-* **[client-server-xml.log](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/client-server-xml.log) -** log file of the client calling my server using format XML format
+* **[client-server-xml.log](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/client-server-xml.log) -** is a log file of the client calling my server using format XML format
-* **[client-server-json.log](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/client-server-json.log) -** log file of the client calling my server using format JSON format
+* **[client-server-json.log](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/client-server-json.log) -** is a log file of the client calling my server using format JSON format

 ## Usage